The Virgin Soldiers (film)

 The Virgin Soldiers is a 1969 British war comedy-drama film directed by John Dexter and starring Lynn Redgrave, Hywel Bennett, Nigel Davenport, Nigel Patrick and Rachel Kempson.
 It is set in 1950, during the Malayan Emergency, and is based on the 1966 novel of the same name by Leslie Thomas.

-The film's popularity spawned a 1977 sequel, Stand Up, Virgin Soldiers with Nigel Davenport repeating his role as Sgt Driscoll.
+In the film's 1977 sequel, Stand Up, Virgin Soldiers Nigel Davenport repeated his role as Sgt Driscoll.

 Premise

 Private Brigg is a soldier sent to Singapore during the Malayan Emergency along with a squad of naïve new recruits.
 There he falls for Phillipa Raskin, the daughter of the regimental sergeant major.